All Products

 Can the system disks of both subscription and pay-as-you-go ECS instances be resized?

-Yes, the system disks of both subscription and pay-as-you-go ECS instances can be resized.
+Yes, you can resize the system disks for both subscription and pay-as-you-go ECS instances.

-What is the capacity range of a system disk?
+What is the storage capacity range of a system disk?

-The capacity range of a system disk varies based on the operating system.
-For more information, see Overview.
+The storage capacity of a system disk depends on the operating system used.
+For detailed guidelines on disk resizing, see the referenced document.

-How do I create a disk from a snapshot of a data disk on an ECS instance to resize the data disk without data loss?
+How do I create a disk from a snapshot of a data disk to resize the data disk without data loss?

-1. Create a snapshot for the current data disk (original data disk).
-For more information, see Create a snapshot for a disk.
+1. Create a snapshot of the current data disk.
+For more information, see create a snapshot.

-3. Log on to the ECS console and attach the new data disk that you purchased in the previous step to the ECS instance.
+3. Log on to the ECS console and attach the newly purchased data disk to your ECS instance.

-5. Check whether files in the new data disk are the same as those in the original data disk.
+5. Verify that the files on the new data disk match those on the original disk.

-7. Run the cp -R command to copy all data in the new data disk back to the original data disk.
+7. Use the cp -R command to copy all data from the new data disk to the original one.

-You can add the --preserve=all parameter to retain the file attributes when you copy the files.
+You can use the --preserve=all parameter to maintain all file attributes.

-9. Detach the new data disk from the ECS instance and release the disk in the ECS console.
+9. Finally, detach and release the new data disk from the ECS instance through the ECS console.

 What do I do if the error message "Bad magic number in super-block while trying to open /dev/vdb1" appears when I resize a disk of a Linux instance?